Things to know today: Sinema leaves Democratic Party; Griner arrives in Texas; coup plot in Germany - NewsBreak

 Kyiv mayor reports explosions in center of Ukrainian capital

-KYIV, Ukraine — (AP) — The mayor of Kyiv is reporting multiple explosions in the Ukrainian capital on Wednesday, the first such time in weeks during Russia’s ongoing war against the country.
-Vitali Klitschko wrote in a post on Telegram that there were explosions in a central...
+KYIV, Ukraine (AP) — The mayor of Kyiv reported multiple explosions in the Ukrainian capital on Wednesday, the first such time in weeks during Russia’s ongoing war against the country.
+Vitali Klitschko wrote in a post on Telegram that there were explosions in a central district of the...

 Comments / 0